Cleveland victim's family: We forgive killer

 "I honestly can say right now that I hold no animosity in my heart against this man because I know that he's a sick individual," Debbie Godwin told CNN's Anderson Cooper on Monday night.

-"I feel sadness in my heart for him," she said of Steve Stephens, who is accused of fatally shooting her 74-year-old father while he was walking home from an Easter meal in Cleveland.
+"I feel sadness in my heart for him," she said of Steve Stephens, the suspect in the shooting of her 74-year-old father while he was walking home from an Easter meal in Cleveland.

+Stephens, 37, shot and killed himself Tuesday after police spotted him in Erie County, Pennsylvania, state police said

 "The thing that I would take away the most from my father is he taught us about God ... how to fear God, how to love God, and how to forgive.
 Each one of us forgives the killer."